|

 - The carry handle/stand must be extended in order to hold the tx comfortably.

-- Slider arm is too short - see here for 3D printed alternative (thanks to @3djc).
+- Slider arm may feel too short - there's a 3D printed alternative (thanks to @3djc).

 - Slider position may not suit 'pinchers'.